collabnix/kubelabs/MultiTenant101/what-is-tenancy.md

 ## Noisy neighbour

-In a multi-tenant environment like Kubernetes, where multiple users or teams share the same cluster, the concept of a "noisy neighbor" refers to a situation where one tenant's workload consumes an excessive amount of shared cluster resources, adversely impacting the performance and stability of other tenants' workloads.
+The concept of a "noisy neighbor" refers to a situation where one tenant's workload consumes an excessive amount of shared cluster resources, adversely impacting the performance and stability of other tenants' workloads.
 This can happen due to various reasons such as poorly optimized applications, resource-intensive tasks, or misconfigurations.

-In Kubernetes, namespaces are used to logically divide cluster resources among multiple users or teams.
-Each namespace provides a segregated environment where tenants can deploy their applications and manage resources independently.
+Since in this case, we are segregating tenants based on namespace, each namespace provides a segregated environment where tenants can deploy their applications and manage resources independently.
 However, without proper resource management, a noisy neighbor within a namespace can still affect the overall performance of the cluster.

-Here are some strategies to overcome the noisy neighbor problem in a Kubernetes multi-tenant environment:
+Now that we've looked at what the problem is, let's consider some solutions:

 1. **Resource Quotas**: Kubernetes allows you to define resource quotas at the namespace level, limiting the amount of CPU, memory, and other resources that can be consumed by the workloads within that namespace.
 By setting appropriate quotas, you can prevent any single tenant from monopolizing the cluster resources.